postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-installation.md

 ### Programmatic installation

-To download and install the Postman CLI programmatically, add the appropriate code snippet to your CI script:
+To download and install the Postman CLI programmatically, add the appropriate script to your CI script:

 ``` bash
 #!/bin/bash